brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 11/1 Corinthians 11 20 bht.md

 # 1 Corinthians 11:20 Commentary Help Text

 ## BHT:
-The Corinthians gathered together, but their intention was not to partake in the Lord's Supper.
-Their focus was on their own meals, neglecting the solemnity and significance of the Lord's Supper.
-Their self-centered behavior prevented them from truly celebrating and honoring the Lord's Supper as it was intended.
-Paul condemns their improper observance and emphasizes that their actions were not aligned with the true purpose of the Lord's Supper, which was meant to commemorate Christ's sacrifice and demonstrate unity among believers.
+The Corinthian assembly fell short of truly participating in the Lord's Supper.
+Instead of honoring Christ through the sacrament, they were consumed with their own meals, displaying greed and lacking the necessary intention.
+By putting their own needs before the unity and significance of the occasion, they contaminated the sacred institution and rendered it devoid of its solemnity.
+Their inability to approach the Lord's Supper with reverence and discernment reduced it to a mere formality, rather than a meaningful act of worship.

 ## Choicest Commentary Quotes:
 ### Henry Alford: